enasequence/read_docs/faq/taxonomy_requests.rst

     Bacillaceae bacterium ABC123
     Thermococcales archaeon DEF456

-Note that if you are publishing a novel species, each strain of the proposed specie should be given a unique informal name.
+Note that if you are publishing a novel species, each strain of the proposed species should be given a unique informal name.
 Only after publication will the individual records be merged and renamed as the formal name.